NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 The given byte is sent to the  channel.
 If a byte value larger than 255 is given, only the lowest 8 bits of the value are sent.
-The byte value written to the channel will always be between 0 and 255 even if a negative value is supplied. `GET\_BYTE <KeywordsG.clean.html#get-byte>`__ returns all values as positive.
+The byte value written to the channel will always be between 0 and 255 even if a negative value is supplied. :ref:`get-byte` returns all values as positive.

 **EXAMPLE**